hantsy/micronaut-sandbox/docs/gs/gs-rest.md

-# Building Restful APIs with Micronaut
+# Building RESTful API with Micronaut Data JPA

-Similar to Spring Boot, Micronaut is a JVM based framework and designated for building Microservice and cloud native applications.

-Unlike Spring Boot, Micronaut process IOC at compile time and erases runtime reflection, so it is easier to build native image.

-> Spring also started a Spring native project, but it is in the early stage.

-For developers that new to Micronaut, it is easy to develop your applications using Micronaut if you have some knowledge of  Spring Boot.
-In this post, I will share my experience to create a simple Restful API application from scratch using Micronaut from a Spring developer view.
+In this section, we are building a RESTful API backend application with Micronaut Data JPA.
+If you have some experience with Spring Boot and Spring Data JPA, it is easy to update yourself to use Micronaut to archive the same purpose.

-## Generate a Project Skeleton
+## Preparing Project Skeleton

-Open your browser and navigate to [Micronaut Launch](https://micronaut.io/launch) to generate a new project skeleton for this post.
-Select the following items on this page.
+Open your browser and navigate to [Micronaut Launch](https://micronaut.io/launch), follow [Generating Project Skeleton](./gen) guide and generate a new project skeleton.

+Fill the following fields in the [Micronaut Launch](https://micronaut.io/launch) page, leave other as it is.

 * Java version:  **17**
 * Language: **Java**